austencloud/cirque-aflame/cirque-app/DEBUGGING-SUMMARY.md

 node debug-app.js
 ```

-Or press F5 with "Debug CircusSync with Playwright" selected!
+Or press F5 with "Debug Ringmaster with Playwright" selected!

 ## Additional Fixes (Session 2)